maurixavi/news-website/README.md

-# Responsive Frontend Design with Category Filtering for News Page
+# Responsive Frontend Design for News Page

 This project is a frontend design for a static news page with a focus on responsiveness and category-based article filtering.